stackitcloud/stackit-cli/docs/stackit_beta_kms_key_import.md

 ```
   -h, --help                     Help for "stackit beta kms key import"
-      --key string               ID of the KMS Key
+      --key string               ID of the KMS key
-      --key-ring string          ID of the KMS Key Ring
+      --key-ring string          ID of the KMS key ring
       --wrapped-key string       The wrapped key material that has to be imported.
 Encoded in base64
-      --wrapping-key-id string   he unique id of the wrapping key the key material has been wrapped with
+      --wrapping-key-id string   The unique id of the wrapping key the key material has been wrapped with
 ```

 ### Options inherited from parent commands